Traffic signal phasing

 In the field of traffic engineering, traffic signal phasing refers to sequencing methods at an intersection such that all movements and users are accommodated in a safe and efficient manner.
 Traffic signals facilitate serving of one or more movements at the same time.

-Design Considerations
+Design considerations

 During the initial phasing design process, a signal phase plan is selected before other aspects of signal timing can be determined analytically.
 After this starting point is established, further fine-tuning is often required to address all the complexities.

 Left turns

-Left turn treatment, or right turn treatment for right-hand traffic countries, is a critical aspect when deciding an appropriate phase plan.
+Left turn treatment, or right turn treatment for left-hand traffic countries, is a critical aspect when deciding an appropriate phase plan.
 A left turn may be: